What is bounce rate in SEO? How to reduce your bounce rate

 Average bounce rate per industry

 Having a high bounce rate could be a result of multiple factors, including issues related to content, on-page SEO and technical SEO.
-To dive a little deeper into why a bounce rate could be high, we have made a list of some of the most common issues:
+Here are common reasons why your rate may be high:

 1. Bad site architecture and navigation: